Harrisburg–Carlisle metropolitan area: Air

 Harrisburg International Airport (MDT) is the primary airport for the Harrisburg–Carlisle area.
 Located in Middletown, the airport serviced 1.137 million passengers in 2017.
 It is Pennsylvania's 3rd-busiest airport.
 It is owned and operated by the Susquehanna Area Regional Airport Authority, which also operates several other airports throughout South Central Pennsylvania.

-Some residents utilize Baltimore/Washington, Ronald Reagan Washington, and Philadelphia airports for a wider selection of destinations and airlines.
+Some residents use Baltimore/Washington, Ronald Reagan Washington, and Philadelphia airports for a wider selection of destinations and airlines.

 Rail

 Harrisburg–Carlisle is served by Amtrak's Keystone Service and Pennsylvanian.
 Amtrak's Keystone Service, which terminates at Harrisburg Transportation Center, allows for rail trips to points east, including Philadelphia and New York City.
 The Pennsylvanian connects Harrisburg–Carlisle with Pittsburgh and New York City (by way of Philadelphia).

 Currently, the Harrisburg–Carlisle region is not served by any commuter rail; however, there were plans to bring it to the metropolitan and combined statistical areas.
 Plans included a commuter rail line, called the Capital Red Rose Corridor, running from Lancaster to Harrisburg, with a possible extension to Carlisle.